Anvesan ResearchStablecoin Funding Report

 Capital deployed per quarter, split by segment

-Disclosed funding across all 111 events.
-Q4 2025 is the biggest single quarter at $1.65B.
+Disclosed funding across all 157 events.
+Q1 2026 is the biggest quarter at $2.95B, lifted by the Mastercard/BVNK acquisition.
 Q2 2026 covers April and the first half of May only.

 Source: Stablecoin Company Funding Tracker.
 Bar heights show disclosed capital per quarter.